 - AT <price> STOP is used to ENTER a position.
-This order is valid 1 bar by default. - SET STOP LOSS <price>, is a protection stop used to EXIT a position.
+This order is valid during one bar by default. - SET STOP LOSS <price>, is a protection stop used to EXIT a position.
 This order is valid until the position is closed.